Adityalad-25/Adityalad-25/README.md

 🌐 Seeking opportunities to apply my skills and grow in the tech industry.

-👨‍💻 Check my website <a href="https://adityalad-25.github.io/portfoliowebsite/" rel="nofollow">Adityalad.com</a>
+🌐 Explore my website at <a href="https://adityalad-25.github.io/portfoliowebsite/" rel="nofollow">Adityalad.com</a>
 <br/>
 ### 🔥 My Stats